Etya Krichmar

 Etya Vasserman Krichmar was born in 1954 in Kazakhstan, one of the republics of the former Soviet Union.
 In 1977, claiming religious discrimination, her spouse and a two-year-old daughter applied for immigration to the U.S. and were accepted.
 Now a mother to two children and grandmother of three, Etya is retired and lives in Port Saint Lucie, Florida, with her husband and two miniature dachshunds.
-She has written and published opinion pieces in the local TC Palm newspaper, White Rose, and The Write Launch magazines.
+As a Jewish immigrant from the former Soviet Union, Etya frequently write about survival, spiritual inheritance, and the enduring impact of memory on the body.
+Her work has appeared in SpillWords Press, The Orlando Sentinel, MasticadoresUSA, The White Rose, The Write Launch, and other literary journals.
+She is currently pitching her memoir, Living in Fear: Triumph in the Shadow of Soviet Oppression, and has been recognized with an Honorable Mention from Writing Away Refuge and a Best of the Net 2025 nomination.

 Baba Sasha